Capital One cash advances might be useful in a pinch, but there are probably cheaper ways to get access to cash.

 Cash advance APR

 The APR for cash advances is often higher than the APR for purchases.
-For Capital One credit cards, the variable APR for purchases ranges from around 14.24% to 28.24%.
-But the variable APR for cash advances starts out much higher, with the range between 23.74% and 28.24%.
+For Capital One credit cards, the variable APR for purchases ranges from around 13.9% to 24.9%.
+But the variable APR for cash advances is at the upper end of that range, at 24.9%.
 Plus, Capital One begins charging interest on the date of the cash advance transaction.
 This means there’s no grace period.
 Instead, your cash advance begins to accrue interest immediately, which can really add up over time and make a cash advance an expensive “short-term loan” option.

 Consider these alternatives to cash advances